quii/learn-go-with-tests/structs/readme.md

 }
 ```

-I hope you'll agree that passing a `Rectangle` to a function conveys our float64ent more clearly but there are more benefits of using structs that we will get on to.
+I hope you'll agree that passing a `Rectangle` to a function conveys our intent more clearly but there are more benefits of using structs that we will get on to.

 Our next requirement is to write an `Area` function for circles.